 Tutoring centers, as their name implies, have tutors who can help you with the topics you’re having difficulties.
 However, the only catch is that you’d have to shell out a bit of cash.
 It would worth it though since the tutors can give you tips and help you study better.

-Tutoring centers are not hard to find as they’re usually near libraries or colleges, especially if you know where you can look for it.
+Tutoring centers are not hard to find as they’re usually near libraries or colleges, especially if you know where you can look for them.